Swiss Personalized Health Network

-An initiative of the Swiss Government, the Swiss Personalized Health Network initiative (SPHN) was established in 2017.
-It is intended to develop personalized medicine and personalized health in Switzerland by harnessing previously segregated health data through establishing a harmonized framework on how to make differing data formats interoperable (semantic interoperability) and by building a secure, coordinated IT infrastructure network, across Switzerland.
+The Swiss Personalized Health Network initiative (SPHN) was established in 2017 by the government of Switzerland.
+It is intended to develop personalized medicine and personalized health in Switzerland by harnessing previously segregated health data through establishing a harmonized framework on how to make different data formats interoperable (semantic interoperability) and by building a secure, coordinated IT infrastructure network, across Switzerland.

 SPHN integrates health data from many electronic sources in line with Switzerland’s federalism.
 SPHN rallies all Swiss stakeholders - from key clinical, research-, research support institutions and patient organizations - around the same table and builds upon (and supports) existing resources in Switzerland.

-SPHN was commissioned by the Swiss State Secretariat for Education, Research and Innovation and the Federal Office of Public Health.
+SPHN was commissioned by the Swiss State Secretariat for Education, Research and Innovation (SERI) and the Federal Office of Public Health.
 Both the Swiss Academy of Medical Sciences (SAMS) and the SIB Swiss Institute of Bioinformatics (SIB) are responsible for the implementation of the mandate.
-A total of CHF 68 million was allocated to the initiative for the period 2017-2020.
+It received CHF 68 million for its initial phase from 2017 to 2020, followed by a second tranche of CHF 67 million for a subsequent implementation period.
+A third phase, running from 2025 to 2028, has been allocated CHF 20.7 million in federal funding.

 The ethical, legal and social implications of personalized medicine are central to SPHN.
 Therefore, the SPHN Ethical, Legal and Societal Implications Advisory Group (ELSIag) was setup and tasked to address key ethical, legal and societal challenges that are relevant to the SPHN’s activities.

-IT Security and Data Protection
+Governance and funding

+From its launch in 2017 through 2024, SPHN was jointly coordinated by the Swiss Academy of Medical Sciences (SAMS) and the SIB Swiss Institute of Bioinformatics.
+During this implementation phase, it received CHF 68 million and CHF 67 million in federal funding from the State Secretariat for Education, Research and Innovation (SERI).
+According to the SIB, Swiss universities and hospitals additionally contributed matching funds to SPHN-supported projects.

+For the 2025–2028 period, the Swiss Confederation allocated CHF 20.7 million to support the SPHN Data Coordination Center (DCC).
+SAMS retains responsibility for the federal mandate and continues to collaborate with SIB in consolidating SPHN as a national infrastructure.

+Research impact

+The BioMedIT network, developed by the SIB Swiss Institute of Bioinformatics in collaboration with ETH Zurich and the University of Basel, is a secure computing infrastructure launched in 2017 as part of SPHN.
+As of 2022, it was fully operational and supported over 60 national and international health-related research projects.
+According to the SIB, these include the Personalized Swiss Sepsis Study (PSSS), which connects data from intensive care units, laboratories, and diagnostic systems to study early detection of bacterial sepsis.
+Other examples include the Swiss Variant Interpretation Platform for Oncology (SVIP-O) and the Swiss Pathogen Surveillance Platform (SPSP), which centralizes virus sequencing data.
+The BioMedIT network is based on three scientific IT platforms in Basel, Lausanne, and Zurich.